pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 Next, need to stop the postgres by this command `sudo systemctl stop postgresql`

-Next, locate the wal_level directive in the **/etc/postgresql/9.6/main/postgresql.conf file**, the setting specifies the amount of information to be written to the Write Ahead Log (WAL) file.
+Next, locate the `wal_level` directive in the **/etc/postgresql/9.6/main/postgresql.conf file**, the setting specifies the amount of information to be written to the Write Ahead Log (WAL) file.
 Uncomment the line and set it to hot_standby as shown below.

 ![image](https://user-images.githubusercontent.com/92078754/215723032-7e1486d7-8ac5-4eee-8be8-206c8a18eb24.png)

-Next, locate the max_wal_sender and wal_keep_segments.
+Next, locate the `max_wal_sender` and `wal_keep_segments`.
 These settings control the behavior of the built-in streaming replication feature.
 These parameters would be set on the primary server that is to send replication data to one or more standby servers.

 ![image](https://user-images.githubusercontent.com/92078754/215723543-ece14cf8-f235-4a47-8966-0d6cbcb9e7da.png)

-Next, locate the archive mode By default, it is set to off when set to on, it will store the backup of replicas.
-Also, add "archive_command" while storing the data.
+Next, locate the `archive_mode` By default, it is set to off when set to on, it will store the backup of replicas.
+Also, add `archive_command` while storing the data.

 ![image](https://user-images.githubusercontent.com/92078754/217772707-5b8d51fc-ed75-46d3-9593-4b74e72d96e7.png)